LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 - Set image as Wallpaper (Windows Only for now)
 - Rotating wallpapers
+- Include your own images into the wallpaper collection.

 # TODO's, hopefully coming soon:

+- In progress: Managing the image collection

 - Support for more image providers
-- Managing the image collection
 - Autostart
 - "Tray icon" app'
 - Localization